What is Celtic Music?

 Contemporary

-Today, this modern genre stands out as the most lively and diverse form of Celtic music.
-It features artists with varying influences in style and sound.
-Notable artists like Enya, Loreena McKennitt, and Clannad draw inspiration from Celtic music while adding their own unique touch.
-Additionally, groups like Afro Celt Sound System blend Celtic music with different sub-genres, incorporating African rhythms and unusual instruments.
+Right now, this newer form of Celtic music is seen as the most active and varied.
+It has artists with different style and sound ideas.
+Well known artists like Enya, Loreena McKennitt, and Clannad get ideas from Celtic music and add their own special spin.
+Also, groups like Afro Celt Sound System mix Celtic music with other kinds of music, adding African beats and uncommon instruments.

 Browse through a selection of albums on Contemporary Celtic Music by clicking this Amazon link: https://amzn.to/3XvaxWB